Be careful… a new wave of sub standard 1 bedroom apartments is set to catch some investors out.

 Whether or not property investors should consider adding a one bedroom apartment to their portfolio is not just a question of demographics and demand these days – in other words, whether a market exists for smaller properties – but also whether you’ll be able to finance the asset.

 Lenders are increasingly cautious as a veritable deluge of new one bedroom apartment stock is on the brink of saturating the Sydney, Brisbane and Melbourne CBD property markets.

 Australia’s recent property ‘boom’ has encouraged cashed up local and international developers to build relatively ‘cheap’ generic high rise apartment buildings, and then spruik them to punters as off the plan property investments.

 ‘Micro apartments’ are popping up at a rabbit-like rate in vertical monoliths across our major city skylines; with some projects marketed specifically as student or furnished corporate accommodation, where the promise of ‘guaranteed rent returns’ is used to entice novice investors.

 Lenders are getting nervous about the sheer volume of smaller, high-rise apartment stock (particularly anything purpose built) being targeted at investors and in particular, those wanting to acquire assets within self managed super funds.

-Anything under 40 square metres is generally a no-go zone for wary lenders, who know the unfavourable resale prospects for such restrictive accommodation in terms of livability (for tenants or owner occupiers), make this a risky prospect to take on as security over a mortgage.
+Anything under 40 square metres is generally a no-go zone for wary lenders, who know the unfavourable resale prospects for such restrictive accommodation in terms of liveability (for tenants or owner occupiers), make this a risky prospect to take on as security over a mortgage.

 Then there’s the likelihood that your valuation on settlement will come in lower than the original purchase price, giving lenders yet another reason to decline finance on such a deal.